Eurosport 1

 Eurosport 1 is a television sports network channel which is a division of Eurosport and a subsidiary of EMEA version of Warner Bros.
 Discovery.
 Discovery took a 20% minority interest share in December 2012, and became majority shareholder in the Eurosport venture with TF1 in January 2014, taking a 51% share of the company, On 22 July 2015 Discovery agreed to acquire TF1's remaining 49% stake in the venture.

 The channel is available in 73 countries, in 21 languages providing viewers with European and international sporting events.
 Eurosport first launched on European satellites on 5 February 1989.
-On 13 November 2015 Eurosport changed the name of its main channel into Eurosport 1.
+On 13 November 2015 Eurosport changed the name of its main channel to Eurosport 1.